lmfit/lmfit-py/doc/model.rst

 possibly with some weighting), and we would need to define and use appropriately named parameters.
-Though convenient, it is somewhat of a burden to keep the named parameter straight (on the other hand, with :scipydoc:`optimize.curve_fit` you are required to remember the parameter order).
+Though convenient, it is somewhat of a burden to keep the named parameter straight (on the other hand, with :scipydoc:`scipy.optimize.curve_fit` you are required to remember the parameter order).
 After doing this a few times it appears as a recurring pattern, and we can imagine automating this process.
 That's where the :class:`Model` class comes in.